ikegentz/cs457/README.md

 - When the server first starts you can see it display a list of commands you can type directly into the terminal to control the server.
 Commands should be prepended with a `/`

-# Client
+# Client-GUI
+*note I left my old client in here under the 'client' directory for history's sake, but it will have some undefined behavior with this version of the server*

 **Building**
- - Navigate to the `client` directory and type `make`.
-This will create an executable called `client` that can be invoked
+ - Navigate to the `GUI` directory and type `qmake`.
+This will run QT and spit out makefiles that can be used to buld the project
+ - Now simply type make and the project will be compiled, creating a `cs457_client` executable
- - Use `./client -H` to see command line arguments you can pass to it
+ - Use `./cs457_client -H` to see command line arguments you can pass to it

 **Other Info**
  - I didn't quite get through all 80% of the commands, but I got the essential ones plus a few niceties.
 You can type `/help` to see what IRC commands can be typed into the client.
 If no `/` is specified, the input will be considered a general message that will be sent to the server and then relayed to the channel you are currently in